 Participants engaged in discussions that covered reusable foodware (cups, plates, cutlery) systems currently available on the market, financial models, customer experience, infrastructure requirements, the role of business leadership in reuse, the public policies that foster reuse, the realities of venue operations, and the impacts of supply chain disruptions and tariffs.
-Reuse systems were consistently cited as a promising solution to reduce waste, strengthen supply chain resilience, and support local economic development.
+Venue and reuse operators as well as policy experts presented reuse systems as a promising solution to reduce waste, strengthen supply chain resilience, and support local economic development.

-While perspectives varied, there was broad agreement that reuse systems offer a viable pathway toward achieving sustainability in large venues and support FWC26 host city legacy goals.
-Participants noted the potential to eliminate millions of single-use items, create green jobs, and demonstrate environmental leadership.
-Participants emphasized that reuse system implementation at large venues would benefit from clear public policy direction, collaborative procurement strategies, accessible infrastructure, and proactive communication with both venue staff and fans.
+While perspectives varied, there was broad understanding that reuse systems offer a viable pathway toward achieving sustainability in large venues and could support Canadian FWC26[TM] host city legacy goals.
+Participants noted, in both presentations and discussions, the potential to eliminate millions of single-use items, create green jobs, and demonstrate environmental leadership.
+Reuse operators, venue operators, and policy experts noted that reuse system implementation at large venues would benefit from clear public policy direction, collaborative procurement strategies, accessible infrastructure, and proactive communication with both venue staff and fans.

-Based on these discussions, Oceana Canada developed the following recommendations to help advance reuse systems in advance of FWC26:
+Based on these discussions, Oceana Canada developed the following recommendations to help advance reuse systems in advance of FWC26[TM]:

 - 1. Venue operators should issue a request for proposal (RFP) for reuse systems. - 2.
-FWC26 host cities should develop bylaws that require reusable foodware for dine-in food and beverage service at venues such as restaurants, stadiums and festivals. - 3.
+Canadian FWC26[TM] host cities should develop bylaws that require reusable foodware for dine-in food and beverage service at venues such as restaurants, stadiums and festivals. - 3.
 Venue operators should immediately enhance free and easy access to water fountains and other existing refill and reuse infrastructure, supported by customer communication. - 4.
-Reusable foodware systems should begin to be phased-in well in advance of FWC26 at event associated venues and festivals.
+Reusable foodware systems should begin to be phased-in well in advance of FWC26[TM] at event associated venues and festivals.

-This summary reflects insights shared by participants.
+This summary was compiled by Oceana Canada and reflects insights shared by participants.
 It does not represent the official positions of any single organization or the City of Toronto.